chuakid/Kado/README.md

 > Users can customized stacks and cards with the option of placing a tag to each stacks.
 There are 2 types of card: Front-Back and Fill-In-The-Blank.

-> Our application can be accessed at: <https://kado.vercel.app/>
+> Our application can be accessed from web browser at: <https://kado.vercel.app/>

+> Our application can be used by installing our Kado <a href="https://drive.google.com/file/d/1uUzB5Ex3eizOgpobHcz6XdK6yQI53mAL/view?usp=sharing">APK file</a> .

+> For more information, you may refer to this <a href="https://drive.google.com/file/d/1jePeCqwEFTXZzWohs4FgmaxjhYTCLmZV/view?usp=sharing">PDF documentation</a> .

 ### Challenges